-1% of all New Zealanders are experiencing homelessness or living in severely deficient housing.
-Of these, around 50% are young people.
-My Whare is an innovative response to youth homelessness and involves placing state of the art one-bedroom studios on residential properties to house youth who have had a challenging start.
+My Whare is an innovative response to housing youth in Aotearoa New Zealand and involves placing state of the art one-bedroom studios on residential properties to house young people who have had a challenging start.

 How the Programme Works

 The programme includes supportive mentoring from a host family to help guide the young person who is transitioning out of care or homelessness towards fulfilling life, educational and employment goals.
 In this way, the young person receives connection to community through shared meals and experiences with the host family, while being given the space to grow independently.

 They also receive regular support and mentoring from a designated youth worker, who co-designs a path to independence with the young person, supporting them to learn the life skills necessary to live independently as adults.

 Visionwest provides an initial host training course, which is usually completed prior to a young person moving into the whare.
 The training will give you information and strategies you can use to assist them.